fireact-dev/website/content/demos.md

 keywords = ["demo","firebase","saas","authentication","stripe"]
 +++

-## About the Demos

 Both demos are built with React and showcase real-world implementations of fireact.dev packages.
-They demonstrate how easily you can integrate Firebase authentication, subscription management, and multi-language support into your applications.
+They demonstrate the functionalities you can integrate Firebase authentication, subscription management, and multi-language support into your applications.

-&nbsp;

 {{< demo-card
     title="Core Package Demo"